Google recently updated their Google Maps Street View to add 30 pre-Hispanic archeological sites, including Chichen Itza and Teotihuacan.

 “This is a result of the collaboration established four years ago between the National Institute of Anthropology and History (INAH) and Google Mexico, which provides information from anywhere in the world, the corners of thirty country’s pre-Hispanic sites, including Teotihuacan, Xochicalco, Monte Alban, Chichen Itza, Tulum, Palenque , Tula and Paquimé, among others.”

-Click here to go for a walk around the ruins of Chichen Itza, a once great city built by the Maya civilization.
+You can walk around the ruins of Chichen Itza, a once great city built by the Maya civilization, right now on Google Maps.

 But watch out for the apocalypse while you’re there!